Mayank1242/Portfolio-Dockerization1/README.md

 Customize the environment variables in the docker-compose.yml file, such as the website title, database connection strings, etc.

-Build the Docker images: docker-compose build

 Start the containers: docker-compose up -d

+Stop the containers: docker-compose down

 That's it!
 Your portfolio website should now be up and running.
 Visit http://localhost:8000 in your web browser to view the website.
 You can also customize the port mapping in the docker-compose.yml file.